xcart/xcart-docs/_pages/kb_en/look_and_feel/theme_tweaker/custom_css.md

 order: 130
 published: true
 ---
-A second tool of the Webmaster mode is **Custom CSS**.
-This tool is aimed at changing the design elements of the skin and adding a custom CSS code to the existing X-Cart pages so that a modified code is aggregated with the other software files automatically.
+**Custom CSS** is a tool of the {% link "Theme Tweaker" ref_2Kfe2OX6 %} addon that aims at changing the design elements of the skin and adding a custom CSS code to the existing X-Cart pages so that a modified code is aggregated with the other software files automatically.
 Using **Custom CSS** you can change the skin colors, fonts, background, etc.

 {% toc %}